FWSquatch/do180-practice/Assignments/Additions-for-EX188.md

 # Introduction

-The original sample exam did not have questions for all topics on the 2023 EX188 exam.
+The original sample exam did not have questions for all topics on the EX188 exam (2023 and later).

 This document adds a few missing topics.